History of Randy Arozarena in Timeline

 In 2019, Arozarena made his Major League Baseball (MLB) debut.

-On January 9, 2020, Arozarena was traded to the Tampa Bay Rays with José Martínez and the Cardinals’ competitive balance round A draft pick.
+On January 9, 2020, Arozarena was traded to the Tampa Bay Rays with José Martínez and a draft pick for Matthew Liberatore, Edgardo Rodriguez, and a draft pick.

-On November 23, 2020, Arozarena was arrested in Mexico's Yucatán state after allegedly trying to kidnap his daughter and assaulting her grandfather, but was released two days later when the child's mother didn't press charges.
+On November 23, 2020, Arozarena was arrested in Mexico for allegedly trying to kidnap his daughter and assaulting her grandfather.
+He was released two days later.

 2020: Intention to Play for Mexico

-In 2020, Arozarena announced his intention to play for Mexico, citing his connection to the country and his daughter.
+In 2020, Arozarena announced his intention to play for Mexico in international baseball.

-In 2020, Arozarena was traded to the Tampa Bay Rays before the season.
-He then set the MLB record with 10 home runs in a single postseason, also earning the ALCS MVP.
+In 2020, Arozarena was traded to the Tampa Bay Rays.
+He set an MLB record with 10 home runs in a single postseason and won the American League Championship Series MVP.

-In 2020, a film based on Arozarena's life was being developed.
+In 2020, a film based on Arozarena's life was being developed with an estimated release in 2022 or 2023.

 2021: AL Rookie of the Year Award

-October 2022: MLB Announcement of Arozarena Playing for Mexico
+October 2022: MLB Announcement to play for Mexico

 In October 2022, MLB announced that Arozarena would play for Mexico in the 2023 World Baseball Classic.